nlpTRIZ/PaGAN/README.md

 ```
 Use -real_ratio to indicate the percentage of labelled data.

-Use -num_split to indicate index of fold in k-fold cross-validation.
+Use -num_split to indicate index of fold in 4-fold cross-validation (0,1,2,3).

 *Preprocess*:
 ```